 Halifax Grammar School is an independent private school with an enviable record of graduating successful, well-rounded students.
-I’ve helped them communicate their messages to parents and the general public for over a year now.
-In the past they’ve published a year-end grad ad using a class picture approach.
-This year they wanted to change it up and were open to exploring a few different approaches.
+I’ve helped them communicate their messages to parents and the general public for several years.

 Communicating messages using emotion, coupled with innovative approaches, is what we do.
 Getting the most bang for a client’s budget is all about careful thought, exploring new approaches and understanding their needs.